Edge Networking & Security

 Network policy to allowlist access to specific IP addresses and service policy to allowlist or denylist access to specific URLs is configured.
 Also, the application firewall is applied to block sophisticated application layer attacks such as the SQL injection attack.

 The use case for this document assumes that an application called as Hipster Webapp is deployed in an AWS EKS in Amazon VPC.
-Also, a Distributed Cloud Mesh node is deployed in the same VPC with the Site name as hipster-webapp-west
+Also, a Distributed Cloud Mesh node is deployed in the same VPC with the Site name as hipster-webapp-west.
+The K8s namespace name is hipster.

 The application consists of the following services: